nstojiljkovic/extbase_hijax/README.md

 In some occasions, you would like to track the entire repository instead of just single records.
 Such example would be list view – you probably need to clear the cache of that page when the new record is created (and which couldn't be tracked before due to it not existing before creation :D).
 This can be done at the moment only from the controller.
 Sample:

 ```
-$this->objectManager->get('Tx_ExtbaseHijax_Tracking_Manager')->trackRepositoryOnPage($this->pollRepository, 'hash');
+$this->objectManager->get('EssentialDots\\ExtbaseHijax\\Tracking\\Manager')->trackRepositoryOnPage($this->pollRepository, 'hash');
 ```

-The first parameter can be instance of a repository which implements Tx_Extbase_Persistence_RepositoryInterface.
-But it can be also an object extending Tx_Extbase_DomainObject_AbstractDomainObject.
+The first parameter can be instance of a repository which implements `TYPO3\CMS\Extbase\Persistence\RepositoryInterface`.
+But it can be also an object extending `TYPO3\CMS\Extbase\DomainObject\AbstractDomainObject`.
 The function will know how to deduct the proper repository for an object (if object reference is passed).
 There are also two optional parameters, $type and $hash, which have the same purpose as in trackObjectOnPage function.

 There is no viewhelper for this functionality at the moment.